GovTechSG/seed-documentation/faqs/onboarding-faq.md

 Before raising a service request, confirm the following:

-- [Verify if Microsoft Defender is configured correctly on your device][verify-defender-configuration].
+- Verify if Microsoft Defender is configured correctly on your device.

 - Check if Tanium and Cloudflare are installed.
 These applications should be automatically installed during device enrolment with SEED.
 If they are not installed, [raise a service request][raise-support-request].